lora-aprs/LoRa_APRS_Tracker/README.md

 * TTGO T-Beam V0.7 (433MHz SX1278)
 * TTGO T-Beam V1 (433MHz SX1278)
+* TTGO T-Beam V1 (868/915MHz, SX1276)

-This boards cost around 30 Euros, they are very cheap but perfect for an LoRa iGate.
+These boards cost around 30 Euros, they are very cheap but perfect for an LoRa tracker/iGate.

-Keep in minde: you need a 433MHz version!
+It has been successfully tested within the **US902-928** range with compatible 868/915 MHz TTGO devices.
+See the configuration section below.

 ## Compiling and configuration